-Canine vaginitis is an inflammation of the vagina that can strike both unaltered female puppies and spayed female adults.
-The condition can be caused by a variety of factors and can be temporary or chronic.
+Has your dog been scooting across the floor lately?
+It could be a sign of a serious infection and time to take your pup to the vet right away.
+One of the causes could be canine vaginitis, which can affect both unaltered female puppies and spayed female adults.
+This inflammation condition can be caused by a variety of factors and can be temporary or chronic.
 Talk to your vet before trying any homeopathic cures or home remedies.
 Symptoms of vaginitis can mask other ailments, so get a medical opinion before treating a suspected case on your own.

-There may be few signs of puppy vaginitis other than a white or yellow discharge from the vulva.
-Your puppy may lick herself more than normal.
-Pups with recessed vulvas are at higher risk because their anatomy makes them more susceptible to bacterial infections.
-You can gently wipe the vulva using a mild soap and water to relieve irritation.
+If your puppy is licking herself more than usual, or you notice white or yellow discharge from the vulva, she could have juveile canine vaginitis.
+This isn't pretty serious, but could develop into a bacterial infection if you aren't careful.
+To take care of your pup at home, you can gently wipe the vulva using a mild soap and water to relieve irritation.
 Juvenile vaginitis typically goes away on its own after a dog goes through her first heat cycle.
 If problems persist, a vet should check for other underlying issues.

 Before trying home remedies, make sure your dog has vaginitis that can be treated with homeopathic approaches and not another health problem that requires medical intervention.
 Your vet may perform a physical exam, blood tests and vaginal and urine bacterial cultures.
 If there's concern vaginitis may have developed due to tumors or cysts, your vet may perform a vaginoscopy or X-ray to get a closer look.